The web is full of useful support perfect for start-up business owners.

 Amazon Small Business Accelerator is a free, online educational programme for anyone who wants to start a new online business or grow an existing one.
 The online learning is tailored to your experience level, with a comprehensive curriculum covering website building, selling online, social media, marketing, managing cashflow, selling on Amazon, and identifying growth opportunities.
 Not only is the training free, but by taking part you can access events and offers from partners, and join an intensive boot camp experience.
 Businesses can apply here.

-Information available at Buckinghamshire Libraries
+Business and employment information available at Buckinghamshire Libraries

 Get your Business on-line with these comprehensive and easy to follow free guides >